 It’s the age-old question: “To let the children have screen time or not let them have screen time?”.
 Ok, maybe it’s not age-old.
-But it’s extremely relevant right now at a time when most of us are navigating the new waters of homeschooling.
+But it’s extremely relevant right now at a time when most of us are navigating the new waters of online learning and homeschooling.
 In my house some days we totally kill it at the homeschooling thing, other days not so much.
 Those not-so-good days are when the devices get called in as backup.
-I researched high and low and found 11 awesome and free educational websites for kids.
+I researched high and low and found 11 fun and free educational websites for kids.
 You know, so we can let them have screen time without feeling guilty about it!
-Win!

 This post contains affiliate links.
 Read more.